VA Fresno: Ocular Disease

-- Cumulative GPA 3.00 on a 4.00 scale for their optometric and undergraduate education preferred.
+- Cumulative Optometry School GPA of 3.00 on a 4.00 scale required.

-- Candidates must have passed Parts I, II, and TMOD of the National Board of Examiners in Optometry (NBEO) examinations prior to the ORMS match.
+- Candidates must have passed Parts I, II, and TMOD of the National Board of Examiners in Optometry (NBEO) examinations prior to the ORMatch date.

 - The Department of Veterans Affairs is an equal opportunity employer for all qualified persons.

 - By congressional law, candidates must be citizens of the United States.

 - If male, registered with Selective Service prior to their 26th birthday.

 - Candidates must be eligible for licensure as an optometrist in a state, territory, or commonwealth of the United States, or the District of Columbia.

 Use the button below to apply for a residency via the Optometric Residency Match (ORMatch) program.
 The Optometry Residency Match (“ORMatch”) is an application service and match that places applicants into optometry residency training positions.ORMatch